joancipria/Swallow/README.md

 **Main features:**

->  -Built in Html, Javascript and CSS
+   *Built in Html, Javascript and CSS
-   -Very fast and light
+   *Very fast and light
-   -Comfortable and intuitive interface
+   *Comfortable and intuitive interface
-   -Load seamlessly high resolution images
+   *Load seamlessly high resolution images
-   -Saved/load your projects to work on them later -High flexibility: independent maps of the images -Various tools to create maps: circle, rectangle, polygon … -Create/edit links, tags, etc. directly from the graphic interface -Code in real time
+   *Saved/load your projects to work on them later *High flexibility: independent maps of the images *Various tools to create maps: circle, rectangle, polygon … *Create/edit links, tags, etc. directly from the graphic interface *Code in real time

   ![Screenshot of Swallow](http://swallow-editor.org/en/img/cap2.png)